yavuzoz/YavuzOz/README.md

 ### Hi there 👋
 #Hi I'm Yavuz..
 🚀Yavuz Özbay 🚀 I'm a full stack developer, interested in writing new codes, dreaming new designs and creating new web sites but my speciality is front-end developing.
-I am student at BFH Informatik
+I am student at "Bern Gibb Informatik & Telekommunikation (TSBE)"

 You may find some projects on my repos, feel free to contribute or using them.
 Knowledge is power and sharing knowledge ✨ is the best thing for me ⚡⚡⚡